vexalous/gammatui/README.md

 **Currently only supports x11, wayland support is planned.**

-## Quick Start
+# X11 Instructions
+Ensure xrandr is installed.
 ```bash
 git clone https://github.com/vexalous/gammatui
 ```
-# X11 Instructions
-1. Ensure xrandr is installed.
-2. Run make install, or optionally make and use make run to launch the application from the source code folder.
+Run make install and launch the application from an app launcher like rofi, or run make and use make run to launch the application from the source code folder.